MicrosoftDocs/azure-reference-other/stream-analytics-query-language/getarrayelement-azure-stream-analytics.md

 ---
 title: GetArrayElement (Azure Stream Analytics) | Microsoft Docs
 description: Returns the array element at the specified index.
-Useful for parsing arrays and nested objects in JSON and AVRO formatted input event data.
+Useful for parsing arrays and nested objects in JSON and AVRO data.
 applies_to:
   - "Azure"
 services: stream-analytics